 Jermaine Pennant may have made his loan spell permanent with Stoke but boss Tony Pulis reasons that is no excuse for the 27 year old to let standards slip.
+The former Liverpool and Arsenal player has signed a two-and-a-half-year deal from Spanish side Real Zaragoza.

 "It's very important now that Jermaine realises and recognises that he has signed a two-and-a-half-year contract and we are expecting him to continue playing as well as he has done since we've had him on loan," Pulis said.